 - Lemon zest: freshly grated.
 A small amount is needed.

 - Cognac: you can also use brandy or whisky.
 It evaporates during baking and leaves behind a wonderful flavor.
-If you don't want alcohol, omit it.
+If you don't want alcohol, omit it and use more vanilla.

-- Dulce de leche: we're using it as a filling so we need the thicker kind.
-I always use dulce de leche repostero Vacalin.
+- Dulce de leche: we're using it as a filling, so we need the thicker kind, the one labeled 'repostero', which means pastry or baking.
+I use and recommend dulce de leche repostero Vacalin.

-About the liquor: this recipe has a magic flavoring trio that is lemon, vanilla, and cognac (or brandy, or whisky).
-The synergy that results when combining these three flavors is one for the books.
-None of them is the star but together they are magic.
+About the liquor: This recipe features a magic flavor trio of lemon, vanilla, and cognac (or brandy, or whisky).
+The synergy between these three flavors is one for the books.
+None of them is the star, but together, they are magic.

 Magic flavoring